nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README.md

-# CHIP RW610 All-cluster Application
+# CHIP RW612 All-clusters Application

-The all-cluster example implements a server wich can be accesed by a CHIP controller and acts on software level as a zigbee coordinator and accepts basic ZCL comands on a number of clusters.
+The all-clusters example implements a server which can be accesed by a CHIP controller and can accept basic cluster commands.

 The example is based on
-[Project CHIP](https://github.com/project-chip/connectedhomeip) and the NXP RW610 SDK, and provides a prototype application that demonstrates device commissioning and different cluster control.
+[Project CHIP](https://github.com/project-chip/connectedhomeip) and the NXP RW612 SDK, and provides a prototype application that demonstrates device commissioning and different cluster control.